 Still, I wonder about killing play.
 Couldn’t kids just box the bad guys until they’re squished and small?
 Pound a play dough to rid themselves of aggression?
 Run as fast as they can to relieve any bottled up emotions best expressed physically?

 For me, playing killing games seems to place less value on life, considering the lethality of the weapons they’ve turned into a game.

 But back to our guns.
 We happen to have three small water guns, purchased on a sweltering summer day when all we could find to squirt water at one another were the small ones we ended up buying.
 We call them squirters and we don’t play dead when we aim at one another.
 It’s the first time our son has seen a toy gun, bu who’s to say how he’ll use these toys in the future?
 Will I tell him we don’t make a game out of killing people?
 Will doing that glorify guns even more?

 As of right now, I don’t see myself promoting guns but I won’t be overly strict either.
 I wouldn’t buy my kids toy guns or encourage killing games, but, like many of the vows against vices I had made in the past, I understand that I’m better off taking it on a case by case basis.

-All that said, I don’t believe that kids who play with guns—even for killing games—grow up any more violent or aggressive than those who don’t.
-In fact, I don’t think many purported reasons for gun violence, including music, movies, TV and video games, makes a person more likely to kill.
+Kids who play with guns—even for killing games—don’t grow up any more violent or aggressive than those who don’t.
+Many purported reasons for gun violence, including music, movies, TV and video games don’t make a person more likely to kill.

 Still, guns in general bother me.
 And I would much rather my kids not play with guns or submerge themselves in violent media.
 The lethality of guns doesn’t seem all that much fun to me.
 I’d rather play a game of chase around the house.